 - Other support efforts designed to ameliorate negative effects the Complainant(s) may experience.

 Sample responses offered by the BIRS plan include:

-- Initiating appropriate investigative and disciplinary processes for violations of University policy;
+- Communicating with appropriate campus offices to initiate appropriate investigative and disciplinary processes for violations of University policy;

-- Arranging mediation when safe to do so;
+- Arranging mediation via appropriate campus or community offices when safe to do so;

-- Facilitating dialogues, awareness campaigns, etc. either across campus or in targeted populations;
+- Supporting campus units in the facilitation of dialogues, awareness campaigns, etc. either across campus or in targeted populations;

 - Tracking trends to develop interventions and preventative strategies; and